 Why trees have to die?

-Since I was a child my parents would tell and show me how to respect and love the trees and nature.
-I always get this nice feeling whenever I think about my first years of school, when teachers would tell us to write essays about the seasons, and about how the colors of trees would change.
-The beautiful warm colors of autumn, yellow, orange and brown leaves falling to the ground or the beautiful rebirth of the green leaves and colorful flowers in spring and their sweet smell.
+Since I was a child my parents would teach me how to respect and love trees and nature.
+I always get this pleasant feeling whenever I think about my first years of school when teachers would tell us to write essays about the seasons and about how the colors of trees would change throughout the seasons.
+The beautiful warm colors of autumn, yellow, orange and brown leaves falling to the ground or the beautiful rebirth of the green leaves and colorful flowers in spring with their sweet smell.

 During my adulthood and as a pharmacist, I have studied trees and their important roles in our ecosystem, and also their importance in the biological and biochemical world, and pharmacological uses.

-Trees provide us food with their fruits but also provide us with their extraordinary medicinal properties.
+Trees provide us with food with their fruits but also provide us with their extraordinary medicinal properties.